a-teresa/First_Project/README.md

 No necessary libraries beyond the Anaconda distribution of Python.

 II - Files:
-1 notebook available; all the files that corresponding to used datasets: https://insights.stackoverflow.com/survey
+1 notebook available; all the files (16) that correspond to used datasets(11): https://insights.stackoverflow.com/survey

 III - Motivation: For this first project I was intersted in finding the answer for 3 main questions, looking through the stackoverflow survey results - multiple years (2011 - 2021):